wiebow/fighting-computers/content/index.md

 ---
 title: Fighting Computers
 description: An 8-bit retrocomputing site
-tags:
+tags: []
-  - index
 ---
 ## Welcome!

 ![[og-image.png|400]]

 Hello there!
 This website is a repository (or *digital garden*) of articles, projects and guides about using 8-bit computers in the present age.
-Thank you for being here.
+I will also post about other things from my working life, but all content will be IT related and technical in nature.

 You can check out the [Read Me](/Readme) page for more about me, and my other projects.
 For questions or feedback, you can find me on [Mastodon](https://oldbytes.space/@wiebow) and on the MEGA65 [Discord](https://discord.com/invite/5DNvESf).
+Thank you for being here.

 ## Posts